 Me, Myself and I:

-As I was not able to play this solo, I enlisted the help of the family and so it is more Me, Myself and several others…
+As I was not able to play this solo, I enlisted the help of the family, and so it is more Me, Myself and several others…and I!

-Not being accustomed to this nature of game it took a while to relax into the outrageous narrative element and move away from the purely strategic aspect.
+Not being accustomed to this nature of game, it took a while to relax into the outrageous narrative element and move away from the purely strategic aspect of my normal comfort zone.
 This game is not really about winning but more about the journey taken to the game’s conclusion.
-Once we as a group settled into the story telling, the fun aspect improved dramatically and all players began to buy into the potential for hilarity.
+Once we, as a group, settled into the story telling, the fun aspect improved dramatically and all players began to buy into the potential for hilarity.
 There is always a competitive element underlying this and some level of strategy/timing to be drawn upon, but at the end of a game it was always a time to reflect on the ludicrous suggestions we had made (counting up the plastic pirate coins I had used didn’t seem so important).